ahmadawais/Sublime-WP-Customizer/README.md

 ### Tab Triggers

 You can do a fuzzy search inside PHP or JS file with initials of the snippets' names.
 E.g. To add a `WP Customizer Add Pannel` you can just type `wpcap` and Sublime will suggest the snippet.
 If that doesn't happen read the optional tip below.
-You can also open Package Control's Command Pallet: `Command+Shift+P`  on Mac `Ctrl+Shift+P` on Windows or Linux and search for these snippets.
+You can also open Package Control's Command Pallet: <kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on Mac <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> on Windows or Linux and search for these snippets.

 ### How to Use the Snippets?

 WP Customize snippets are meant to bring ease to your workflow.
-All you have to do is select a snippet and then press `tab` button to go from one editable area to another.
+All you have to do is select a snippet and then press <kbd>Tab</kbd> button to go from one editable area to another.
 E.g.

 ![WP Customizer Snippets](https://raw.githubusercontent.com/ahmadawais/Sublime-WP-Customizer/master/the.gif)